 - Consistently branded

-When it comes to your event, your organization will definitely want to have a unique registration and donation page— one that’s easily recognizable and easy-to-use.
+When it comes to your event, your organization should have a unique registration and donation page— one that’s easily recognizable and easy-to-use.

 Having an unbranded, cluttered, unresponsive registration or donation form could mean the difference between 20 people signing up and 2,000 people pledging.

 The point is: Registration forms and donation pages are vital to any event fundraiser.
-Ensure that anyone can sign up and donate from anywhere, and at any time, by creating online and mobile registration and donation pages.
+Ensure that anyone can sign up and donate for your walkathon from anywhere, at any time by creating online and mobile registration and donation pages.

 Step 6: Design T-Shirts for Your Walkathon, Bikeathon, or Runathon Participants

-Remember that fundraiser you participated in back in 2010?
+Remember that fundraiser you participated in a few years ago?
 You probably still have the T-shirt you got for participating.

-Sure, it probably has a few holes in it now, and it’s almost definitely faded and shrunken a bit.
-But all of those signs of wear are really just signs of love.
+Sure, it may have a few holes in it now, and it’s almost definitely faded and shrunken a bit, but all of those signs of wear are really just signs of love.

 You loved being a part of that event and making a difference.
 And you really loved having a badge of honor to show for it, proof that you were there and contributed to making the world a better place.

-As you’re planning your own next event, it’s important to keep this in mind.
+As you’re planning your own event, keep this in mind.
 Whether your walkathon, bikeathon, or runathon is in-person or virtual, providing a fun memento will make the experience all the more special.
-So where do you get started?

 Once you’ve found a site or shop that works for you, decide on the types of apparel you want to offer participants and consider the type of fabrics that will be best to use.

-If you’re hosting a bikeathon or walkathon in the winter, you might consider choosing a long-sleeved option.
-Conversely, if you’re throwing a fundraiser in the middle of July, you’ll most definitely want to go for a cooler option, like a light-weight tee or athletic tank.
+If you’re hosting a bikeathon or walkathon in the winter, you might consider choosing a long-sleeved or sweatshirt option.
+Conversely, if you’re throwing a fundraiser in the middle of July, you’ll want to go for a cooler option, like a light-weight tee or athletic tank.
 You can also offer other apparel options such as bandanas or sweatbands.

 With the type of clothing decided upon, the next step is designing it!

-Your organization will likely want to highlight key sponsors on the back of the shirt, as per any agreements you may have made.
+Your organization may want to highlight key sponsors on the back of the shirt, as per any agreements you may have made.